We know there’s no shortage of other ways for businesses to get online, from fibre-optic business broadband to ASDL, FTTP and ASDL.

 The same applies if you have more than around 20 users, need the web for business-critical applications, or shared storage, run video conferencing services or other higher-bandwidth tools.

-On the other hand, if you are a smaller organisation and mainly go online to browse, upload images to your website or send email, a standard business broadband package could suit you just fine.
+On the other hand, if you are a smaller organisation and mainly go online to browse, upload images to your website or send an email, a standard business broadband package could suit you just fine.

 Talk to us at Maximum Networks if you have any questions about this, we’ll gladly advise you.